Some Interesting Christmas Food Facts

 Christmas is one of the major festivals of India and around the world.
 On this day Christ was born.
 This day involves lots of festive celebrations.
 The day’s main attraction is food.
 But there are many interesting facts about Christmas food that you will find astonishing.

-- Invention of Candy Canes
+- The invention of Candy Canes

 According to legend, candy canes came into being in 1670.
 They were specially ordered by the choirmaster of Cologne Cathedral.
 He wanted candies in the shape of shepherd’s crook.
 These were to be given to the children who were attending the crèche scene of the church.